Findings Indicate the temple wasn’t razed, but breached.

 The newly excavated portion of the city wall links two previously unearthed sections, suggesting the entire eastern wall was not actually destroyed by the invading Babylonians, but probably breached and overrun.

-Archaeologists have been able to reconstruct the wall that protected the city until its eventual destruction, marked by the Jewish annual fast day Tisha B’Av.
+Archaeologists working with Vukosavovic have been able to reconstruct the wall that protected the city until its eventual destruction, marked by the Jewish annual fast day Tisha B’Av.
 This year’s observance was July 17–18.

 After linking sections found by British archaeologist Kathleen Kenyon in the 1960s and by archaeologist Yigal Shiloh in the 1970s, researchers discovered there was a near-continuous 200-meter wall on the City of David’s eastern slope.
 It is unknown if those fortifications were built before an earlier siege by the Assyrians in 701 B.C.

-“With the current exposure of the section that almost physically connects between the two [previous sections], it is clear there’s a wall that’s running for hundreds of meters,” said Israel Antiquities Authority excavation co-director Joe Uziel.
+“With the current exposure of the section that almost physically connects between the two [previous sections], it is clear there’s a wall that’s running for hundreds of meters,” Israel Antiquities Authority excavation co-director Joe Uziel told The Times of Israel.

-“We’ve put the discussion almost to an end, although archaeologists do love to argue, but it seems like we have the run of the First Temple fortification,” Uziel said.
+“We’ve put the discussion almost to an end, although archaeologists do love to argue, but it seems like we have the run of the First Temple fortification,” Uziel told the Times.

-In a building excavated nearby, scientists found broken storage jars with rosettes stamped on the handles, common in the Kingdom of Judah’s final years.
+In a building excavated nearby, Vukosavovic’s dig revealed broken storage jars with rosettes stamped on the handles, common in the Kingdom of Judah’s final years.

-Researchers found a stone Babylonian seal near the wall, featuring a figure and two symbols of the Babylonian gods Nabu and Marduk.
+Researchers on his team found a stone Babylonian seal near the wall, featuring a figure and two symbols of the Babylonian gods Nabu and Marduk.
 They also unearthed a clay seal-stamp impression with the Judean name “Tsafan,” one of a number of seal impressions from this period already known to archaeologists.

 Uziel said the name Tsafan appears on other clay seals found in the city and believes they are linked to governing officials of the Kingdom of Judah.